Unique gifts for kids who have a lot of LEGO

 At 7, our son has discovered chess.
 We’ve purchased and built the Lego Iconic Chess Game Board Set.
 This LEGO chess set is buildable (the board and the pieces) and then has storage available to keep the built board as a functional chess board and game.
 You can play checkers, too.
 (Read our full review of the Lego Iconic Chess Game Board, Set 40174)

-The set is a bit pricy, but for 2-for-1, both a LEGO set and game, it seems worth it.
+The set is a bit pricy, but for 2-for-1, both a LEGO building set and gameboard, it seems very worth it.
 Plus, this is one of those sets that we plan to keep for a long time; I can see this LEGO Chess set being passed down to grandkids!
 As of Nov.
 2019, Lego.com sells the LEGO Iconic Chess Set for about $55, while Amazon‘s price is fluctuating upwards of $99.

 LEGO Brick Headz > Go Brick Me